Editor's note: We originally published this story on Dec. 24, 2018. It has since been updated.

 Go to climb onto an old locomotive engine.

 Southern Arizona Transportation Museum, 414 N. Toole Ave., is worth your time just so your kids (or you) can climb into Steam Locomotive #1673's engine cab.
 The museum itself offers an overview of transportation in our region and is right by the Amtrak station so odds are decent that you'll see a real-life train chugging along.
-The museum is free to visit.
 Visit tucsonhistoricdepot.org for more information.

 Go for a glimpse into the Cold War.

 Titan Missile Museum, 1580 W. Duval Mine Road, will take you back to the Cold War era.
 At the museum, you can tour a preserved, underground Titan II missile site, where a missile was kept at the ready during the Cold War.
-A one-hour tour costs $10.50 for adults 13 and up and $7 for kids ages 5-12.
+A one-hour tour costs $13.50 for adults 13 and up and $10 for kids ages 5-12.
 Younger children are free.
+Pima County residents can get in for $12.50.
 Visit titanmissilemuseum.org for more information.

 Go for the snazzy neon signs.

-Ignite Sign Art Museum, 331 S. Olsen Ave., is a new museum.
+Ignite Sign Art Museum, 331 S. Olsen Ave., is a newer museum.
 It has plenty of historic and neon signs, plus mini mock-ups of iconic Tucson signs.
-Admission is $11 for adults and $8 for kids 6-17.
+Admission is $12 for adults and $8 for kids 6-17.
 Younger kids are free.
 Visit ignitemuseum.com for more information.

 Go to see historic Tucson come to life.

 Presidio San Agustín del Tucson Museum, 196 N. Court Ave., re-creates the Presidio constructed in 1775.
-The second Saturday of each month, the Presidio comes to life with demonstrations and volunteers in costume for Living History Days.
+The Presidio comes to life with demonstrations and volunteers in costume during Living History Days.
+Go here for a schedule.
 Admission is $5 for adults and $1 for kids 6-14.
 Free for children 5 and younger.
 Visit tucsonpresidio.com for more information.